phpbench/phpbench/docs/writing-benchmarks.rst

 Parameterized Benchmarks
 ------------------------

-Parameter sets can be provided to benchmark subjects.
-For example:
+Parameter sets can be provided to benchmark subjects:

 .. code-block:: php